 I like to write sci-fi that has some basis in reality.
 So whenever I introduce something like the Fine Structure Constant or quantum entanglement, I do as much research as possible to make the story plausible.
 I don't like to rehash something that made you fall asleep in physics class, but rather, insert just enough to stir your imagination in the right direction.
 I guess my overly-priced engineering degree paid off.

-Between the day job, family, and enjoying life as a North Carolinian implant, I'm either hiking, binge watching TV, or trying to connect with my daughter, Jayden, on a cool level.
+Between the day job, family, and enjoying life as a southeastern implant, I'm either hiking, binge watching TV, or trying to connect with my daughter, Jayden (that's what she likes to be called today) on a cool level.
 I’m sure I’m failing at that last one, so I’ve resigned to embarrassing myself whenever things don’t go as planned.